awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

   teaser: /assets/img/whatsapp.png
 ---

 In this blog post, I'm going to share about a double-free vulnerability that I discovered in WhatsApp for Android, and how I turned it into an RCE.
 I informed this to Facebook.
 Facebook acknowledged and patched it officially in WhatsApp version 2.19.244.
+Facebook helped to reserve CVE-2019-11932 for this issue.

-WhatsApp users, please do update to latest WhatsApp version (2.19.244 or above) to get rid of this bug.
+WhatsApp users, please do update to latest WhatsApp version (2.19.244 or above) to stay safe from this bug.

 ## Demo